On the coupling of vector fields to the Gauss-Bonnet invariant: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec-b} we study the background dynamics of a vector field when coupled to the Gauss-Bonnet invariant, and study its perturbation spectrum in Sec.~\ref{sec-c}.
-In Sec.~\ref{sec-d} we establish the bound on the coupling ($\alpha$) to the vector field necessary so that the latter does not disrupt the inflationary background.
-In Sec.~\ref{sec-a} we show that the strength of $\alpha$ must be time-dependent if the vector field is to contribute to the energy density at a later epoch.
-We summarize our conclusions in Sec.~\ref{sec-e}.
+In Sec. \ref{stability}, we clarify our position with respect to the instability of the theory.
+The Lagrangian density for a vector field coupled to the Gauss-Bonnet invariant is introduced in Sec. \ref{model}.
+In Sec. \ref{espectrum}, we compute the perturbation spectrum and the anisotropy parameter $g$.
+Section \ref{EVF} is devoted to study the dynamics of the vector field during and after inflation.
+In Sec. \ref{energy}, we study the evolutiton of the energy density and show that the condensate of an oscillating heavy vector field behaves like a pressureless fluid.
+It means that the vector does not generate large background anisotropies, fulfilling the requirements to be a suitable curvaton field.
+Finally, we present our conclusions in Sec. \ref{sec-e}.